MoonDevelopmentsLLC/WalalaPlayer/README.md

 https://creativecommons.org/licenses/by/4.0/ + one specified requirement of linking back to MoonDevelopments github or https://moonala.com and also sharing the project with us (^_^.) .
 Attributions : OpenCV , Pystray, Pillow(PILFork), pywin32 pypiwin32, screeninfo, and Python of course.
 Inspiration came from some fish tank wallpaper stuff from back in the day.
 # Usage :
-The pre-compiled exe in releases is ready to go, just run it, choose your video and hit start.
+The pre-compiled exe in releases is ready to go, just run it, choose your live wallpaper and hit start.
 <img src="https://raw.githubusercontent.com/MoonDevelopmentsLLC/Walala_Player/refs/heads/main/readmeAssets/Frame%201.png" width="500" height="400" />
 <img src="https://raw.githubusercontent.com/MoonDevelopmentsLLC/Walala_Player/refs/heads/main/readmeAssets/Frame%202.png" width="500" height="400" />